digital-asset/daml/docs/source/daml-script/index.rst

 #.
 The JSON API only supports single-command submissions.
 This means
    that within a single call to ``submit`` you can only execute one ledger API command, e.g., one ``createCmd`` or one ``exerciseCmd``.
 #.
-The JSON API requires authentication tokens even when it is run
+The JSON API requires authorization tokens even when it is run
-   against an unauthenticated ledger.
-The section on :ref:`authentication <daml-script-auth>` describes how to specify the tokens.
+   against a ledger that doesn't verify authorization.
+The section on :ref:`authorization <daml-script-auth>` describes how to specify the tokens.
 #.
 The tokens must contain exactly one party in ``actAs`` and/or
    ``readAs``.
 This party will be used for ``submit`` and